section-engineering-education/engineering-education/content/articles/introduction-to-static-application-security-testing-method/index.md

 layout: engineering-education
 status: publish
 published:
-url: /introduction-to-static-application-security-testing-method/
+url: /how-to-analyze-code-using-static-application-security-testing-method/
-title: Introduction to Static Application Security Testing Method
+title: How To Analyze Code Using Static Application Security Testing Method
 description: This article will introduce a reader to application vulnerability testing, outlining the various ways of performing the same.
 The article will further focus on the static secutity testing method outlining how it works and its advantages.
 This article will try to make a brief comparison between the static testing method and dynamic method and any other methods in existence.
 author: ruth-mare